 The final chapter which happens on the third turn’s upkeep gives you one Red mana for each Berserker you control when it resolves.
 The Saga is then sacrificed.
 That Red mana lasts for your entire turn, but it must be used before you pass your turn.
 Obviously, in a deck that plays lots of Berserker creatures, this could be a huge boost.

 One potential use for this extra mana is for the Dragon token creation ability on Dragonkin Berserker, who is of course a Berserker creature himself.
 It’s possible that this mana isn’t always used, but for an initial investment of 3 mana, in the right deck this Saga easily pays for itself.

-As if Rakdos, decks built with Black and Red cards, needed more cards to further their already aggressive strategies.
-Still, The Bloodsky Massacre is a Saga that requires a very specific build of deck to take advantage of, and the timing is also extremely important.
-But, if you at worst get a 2 / 3 creature with menace, one card, and one Red mana, it’s still worth playing this card.
+Rakdos decks, built with Black and Red cards, probably didn’t need any more cards to further their already aggressive strategies.
+Still, The Bloodsky Massacre is a Saga that requires a very specific build of deck to take advantage and the timing is extremely important.
+But, at worst, you get a 2 / 3 creature with menace, one card, and one Red mana, it’s still worth playing this card.
 The floor is high enough that building a deck to maximize the Berserker synergies makes it well worth playing, perhaps even as a full play-set of four copies in the right build.

 How would you play The Bloodsky Massacre?

 DISCLAIMER: Portions of The Phoenix Desertsong Magic the Gathering related content are unofficial Fan Content permitted under the Wizards of the Coast Fan Content Policy.
 The literal and graphical information presented on this site about Magic: The Gathering, including card images, the mana symbols, and Oracle text, is copyright Wizards of the Coast, LLC, a subsidiary of Hasbro, Inc. The content on this website is not produced by, endorsed by, supported by, or affiliated with Wizards of the Coast.